 The Québec maritime Blog

-Îles de la Madeleine offers you more than 300 km of beaches, many of them several kilometers long!
+The Îles de la Madeleine offers you over 300 km (190 mi.) of beaches, many of them several kilometres long!
 This popular destination is also well known for its sandcastle contest, an annual summer tradition that dates back more than 25 years.

-One key feature that sets apart the Magdalen beaches is the sand’s golden-blond colour – a fine-grain variety resulting mostly from erosion of the red sandstone cliffs.
-When immersed in the salt water, the quartz is stripped entirely of its iron oxide film, the source of its red colour, and brought in by longshore currents that deposit it near the islands.
+One key feature that sets apart the beaches of the archipelago is the sand’s golden colour – a fine-grain variety resulting mostly from erosion of the red sandstone cliffs.
+When immersed in the salt water, the quartz is stripped entirely of its iron oxide film, the source of its red colour, and brought in by longshore currents that deposit it near the Islands.

-In mid-August, the water temperature reaches 18 degrees Celsius (64°F), and can pass the 20°C (68°F) mark in the area’s lagoons and bays.
-So the water is great for swimming until late September!
+In mid-August, the water temperature reaches 18°C (64°F) and can surpass the 20°C (68°F) mark in the area’s lagoons and bays.
+This means ideal water temperatures for swimming until late September!
 You should, however, pay close attention to the sea currents.
 On extremely windy days, a sheltered beach with a lifeguard is preferable – even if you’re a very strong swimmer!